Our verdict

 Upper is great on the Outroad

-According to our breathability test, the Outroad scored 4 out of 5, which means it is an airy shoe indeed.
+Based on our breathability test, the Outroad scored 4 out of 5, which means it is an airy shoe indeed.

-We use a smoke-pumping machine and cover up the shoe mouth entirely, so that the smoke is only able to escape through the upper.
+We use a smoke-pumping machine and cover up the shoe mouth entirely so that the smoke is only able to escape through the upper.

 Altra Outroad (left): a lot of smoke is coming out, which means great breathability; Nike Pegasus Trail 3 GTX (right): breathability is extremely poor and limited to the tongue area.